A former officer grapples with the reality of our broken police culture

 "In Rethinking the Police, Daniel Reinhardt speaks not as an outsider but as an insider who served as a police officer for twenty-four years, retiring as a lieutenant.
 With vulnerability, storying, and invaluable research, Reinhardt offers a thoughtful critique addressing attitudes and practices that contribute to a negative police culture within the United States.
 In this book, the author invites readers to consider a model of policing that reflects Jesus' life and words on leadership.
 Moreover, as you read, Reinhardt's burden to see police departments and American neighborhoods flourish is evident.
 Please look at the author's path forward if you want to see both policing and communities thrive."

 "Reinhardt speaks with the heart of a Christian leader, the experience of a retired law-enforcement officer, and the wisdom of a scholar.
 He not only recognizes real problems in police culture but also provides hope for a better way.
-Readers are not likely to agree with all of his conclusions, but his analysis of the problems is compelling and the uniqueness of his solution is challenging."
+Readers are not likely to agree with all his conclusions, but his analysis of the problems is compelling and the uniqueness of his solution is challenging."

-Introduction: Awakening to the Problem
+Introduction: Awakening to Cultural Blindness

 2. Police Culture: Social Distance, Dehumanization, and Abuse